 For more information about the Hill plasticity model, consult [2].
+Additional discussion on options for failure models and adiabatic heating may be found in [3, 4] and [5], respectively.

 Plastic hardening refers to increases in the flow stress, $\bar{\sigma}$, with plastic deformation.
-As such, hardening is described via the functional relationship between the flow stress and isotropic hardening variable (effective plastic strain), $\bar{\sigma}(\bar{\varepsilon}^p)$.
+As such, hardening is described via a functional relationship between the flow stress and isotropic hardening variable (effective plastic strain), $\bar{\sigma}(\bar{\epsilon}^p)$.
 Over the course of nearly a century of work in metal plasticity, a variety of relationships have been proposed to describe the interactions associated with different physical interpretations, deformation mechanisms, and materials.
 To enable the utilization of the same plasticity models for different material systems, a modular implementation of plastic hardening has been adopted such that the analyst may select different hardening models from the input deck thereby avoiding any code changes or user subroutines.
-In this section, additional details are given to the different models to enable the user to select the appropriate choice of model.
+In this section, additional details are given for the different models to enable the user to select the appropriate choice of model.
 Note, the models being discussed here are only for isotropic hardening in which the yield surface expands.
 Kinematic hardening in which the yield surface translates in stress-space with deformation and distortional hardening where the shape of the yield surface changes shape with deformation are not treated.
-For a larger discussion of the phenomenology and history of different hardening types, the reader is referred to [3, 4, 5].
+For a larger discussion of the phenomenology and history of different hardening types, the reader is referred to [2, 6, 7].